openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Hostname is the name of the DNS record that will be created pointing to the LoadBalancer.</p>
+<p>hostname is the name of the DNS record that will be created pointing to the LoadBalancer and passed through to consumers of the service.
+If ommited, the value will be infered from the corev1.Service Load balancer type .status.</p>
 </td>
 </tr>
 </tbody>